In Search of Polar Bears in Churchill

 It was time for a reality check.
 Despite my hopes for bookend Polar encounters, the reality is that the natural habitat and behaviour of penguins and polar bears make for very different wildlife experiences.
 Penguins reside in colonies, large colonies scattered over beaches, hillsides and plains that they are content to share with visitors.
 While humans are requested not approach closer than around ten foot of a bird, there is no such limit on curious penguins approaching humans.

 In contrast, up-close interaction with polar bears is not considered a sensible option for either human or bear (unless from within the confines of a vehicle).
 They are generally solitary creatures, mostly spotted alone or sometimes with cubs.
 Even with the high density (relatively speaking) of bears on the tundra around Churchill, they tolerate each other rather than actively seek company.
 In short, when it comes to viewing polar bears, much like whale watching for instance, patience is a prerequisite.
-So, managing my expectations, I reset my excitement meter, reached for my binoculars and prepared for a heroic search.
+So, resetting my expectations, I reached for my binoculars and prepared for a heroic search.

 Then something rather wonderful happened.
 A sudden and rather determined shout from our group members in the rear of the Rover drew our attention to the polar bear, that is, the largest land predator in the world, sitting only meters away casually relaxing in the low-lying willows and calmly watching us.
 Bear!
 A big bear!
 Right there!
 OK, now my hands were shaking…